One of the starting points of thinking about pricing your property, even before thinking about dynamic pricing is – what should the base price be.

 Today we are happy to introduce a new feature "Base Price Help" that helps you assess what the base price of your listing should be.
 Just click on the link on the left panel (screenshot below) when you login to review prices,

-And you can now see how other listings are priced and occupancy levels vary by nightly rate in your neighborhood.
+And you can now see how other listings are priced and occupancy levels vary by nightly rate in your neighborhood for the next 2 months.
 For example, in the screenshot below, the price bucket 105-150 (in the same currency as the listing you're seeing base price help for) includes all the listings where the average price for the next two months is between 105 and 150.

 - In the above image you can see "number of listings" graph which gives you an idea of how many listings are present in various price bracket.
 E.g., there are 35 one bedroom listings in the price range 105-150.